fiduswriter/simple-datatables/columns.md

 #### `sort`

 Automatically sort the selected column.
-Can't be applied if multple columns are selected.
+Can only be applied if a single column is selected.

 #### `sortable`